arttupii/CLSMB/README.txt

 Hox!
  - Because of speed optimizations you cannot change pinout without code changes.
- - This has not been tested yet.
-(My encoder is still somewhere between China and my home.)
  - FEED HOLD is open collector output.
 With this pin you can ask "feed hold" from CNC machine controller steps loss --> FEED HOLD is LOW. normally ---> FEED HOLD is open